 Throughout the year, they offer cooking and canning classes for adults and youth.
 Check-out their website for details on upcoming workshops.
 They also provide emergency hampers throughout the year and offer a Christmas hamper.
 Contact their office for registration information and deadlines.Address: 9806 Willow St, Chemainus, BC V0R 1K0

 The Cowichan Valley Basket Society (CVBS) distributes food hampers as a part of its Grocery Hamper Program.
-This program runs on Mondays, Wednesdays, and Fridays from 10am-1:30pm.
-Further, two weeks before Income Assistance is distributed, there are also hampers on Thursdays from 10am-1:30pm.
+Hamper Hours are Mondays, Wednesdays, and Fridays from 10am-1:30pm and the 2nd & 3rd Thursday of every month from 10:00am – 1:30pm.
+Bring Care card to register.
 The CVBS also runs a soup kitchen.
 The kitchen is open Monday to Saturday from 10am to 4pm.
-During the summer, the soup kitchen is open on Saturdays, 10 am-1pm.
+During the summer (June – September), the soup kitchen is open on Saturdays, 10 am-2pm.
 These programs are open to residents of Duncan.
 To participate in the programs, proof of address and care cards are required.
 Programs are free for those who qualify.

 In mid December, a Christmas Dinner is held by CVBS.
 Contact the CVBS office regarding the date, seating times, and tickets.

 The CVBS is a non-profit organization that depends on the support of residents of the Cowichan region.
 Volunteers welcome.
 Food donations of canned goods, dry goods, & fresh produce are always welcome.
 Food can be dropped off between 9AM and 4PM or a pick up can be arranged for large quantities.Address: 5810 Garden Street, Duncan, BC V9L 3V7